Leon's Triathlon marked its 30th anniversary on Sunday with unseasonably cool and wet weather, but the rejuvenated event's future seems bright.

 Wolek started the race in 1983 in Hobart, where it was run at the Izaak Walton League until it outgrew that space, and Wolek was invited to stage the race at Wolf Lake by then-Hammond Mayor Thomas McDermott Sr. The popular event was televised on ESPN, and was billed as the world's fastest because of its flat course.
 But the race took a 15-year hiatus starting in 1997 when the Trump Casino balked at shutting down a stretch of Cline Avenue for three hours.

-"The event is such a major production that you can't do it for a couple months of the year; it's literally a year-round production to prepare," Wolek said.
-"What happened way back then was there were a lot of moving parts in transition, politically and in business.
+"The event is such a major production, [its participation is limited to about 10 months out of the year]; it's literally a year-round production to prepare," Wolek said.
+"What happened way back then was [that] there was a lot of moving parts in transition, politically and in business.
 So we collectively decided that all of the pieces were not there to operate in unison."

 Wolek said competitors and fans of the event asked him often about restarting the event, but it was only through a conversation with McDermott's son - currently Hammond Mayor Thomas McDermott Jr. - that got the ball rolling again.